Provident Hospital of Cook County resumes ambulance service on Wednesday

 CHICAGO (CBS) -- Cook County leaders including president Toni Preckwinkle revealed plans to welcome the return of ambulance services to a South Side hospital.

-Provident Hospital of Cook County in Washington Park is getting ready welcome patients by ambulances again.
+Provident Hospital of Cook County in Washington Park is getting ready to welcome patients by ambulance again.
 It's set to start on Wednesday.

-The hospital stopped the service back in 2011 as a way to reduce costs, but this caused major strain at other nearby emergency rooms and cutting dozens of nursing positions.
+The hospital stopped the service back in 2011 as a way to reduce costs - causing a major strain at other nearby emergency rooms and cutting dozens of nursing positions.

-Starting around 8:00, ambulance services will resume, this time with some new capabilities like a newly installed MRI, in-patient dialysis service and reopening the ICU.
+Starting around 8:00 a.m., ambulance services will resume, this time with some new capabilities like a newly installed MRI, in-patient dialysis service, and reopening of the ICU.

 According to Cook County Board President Preckwinkle, more than $5 million in investments have since been made to the hospital.
 The plan is to continue that growth.